roberto314/NCL501-SCSI-8-Bit/README.md

 * C: 511 / H:16 / S:32 128 MB (FAT16/4) with sectors/fat=0x40 instead of 0x100: doesn't work (non-system disk)
 * C: 503 / H:16 / S:32 126 MB (FAT16/4) with sectors/fat=0x40 instead of 0x100: doesn't work (non-system disk)

+Limits are:

-Limits are: sectors/fat Value only 8-bit and only some values are possible (0x40, 0x60, 0x80, 0xC0)
+* sectors/fat Value only 8-bit and only some values are possible (0x40, 0x60, 0x80, 0xC0) but only 0x80 works correctly.
+* Heads: 16
+* Sectors: 32 (maybe more, but i haven't found a value that works!)
+* Cylinders: 1023